Kamui Shiro: Creation and development

 The authors originally wanted to name the character from another character they created in series, but because the plot required him to have a meaningful name, the idea was scrapped and he was named "Kamui" (Japanese for "The One Who Represents God's will").
-Kamui was originally written as a high-school student from Kotori Monou's point of view to appeal to the shōjo manga audience of female teenagers.
+Kamui was originally written as a high-school student from Kotori Monou's point of view to appeal to the audience of females.
 Kamui, however, was not popular with the readers, so Clamp rewrote parts of his personality.
 Mokona describes him as a "crazy dog", but readers disliked Kotori more than they disliked Kamui.
 Clamp kept the identity of Kamui's father hidden from Kamui.
 The artists said should the series continue, further exposition of Kamui's heritage would be developed.